Arryboom/libbpg_compiled/Readme.md

-This the compile record for libbpg 0.9.8 on ubuntu 19.04
+This the compile record for libbpg 0.9.8 on ubuntu 19.04/centos 7.4/crosscompile for windows

 BPG (Better Portable Graphics) is a new image format.
 Its purpose is to replace the JPEG image format when quality or file size is an issue. official link: